 Here, we’ll be focusing on the Adobe products that are used in motion design and video animation and discussing some possible alternatives with open source licenses.

-Unfortunately, video animation and design are a little more niche and specialized than mere visual design, so open source alternatives to the Adobe products are probably not of the same caliber as programs like GIMP and Inkscape.
-Even so, they’re worth getting to know for a couple reasons.
+Unfortunately, video animation and design are a little more niche and specialized than mere visual design, so open-source alternatives to the Adobe products are probably not of the same caliber as programs like GIMP and Inkscape.
+Even so, they’re worth getting to know for a couple of reasons.
 One, for those starting out with video animation and editing, it’s a good way to lock down the basics.
 Two, if you’re savvy at development, you can help improve the programs and make them even more accessible.

 Alternatives for Adobe Audition

 Audition is used for the sound aspect of video design—mixing sound effects, editing audio, etc. It features multitrack recording, smart monitoring, simplified compression, and dozens of other features.

 There are a couple of decent alternatives for Audition.
 The first is Ardour, a cross-platform recorder and digital audio workstation (DAW).
 Users can plug instruments or mics into the computer and record, or import audio files to work with.
 It’s a pretty versatile solution, although, with a steep learning curve, it’s not the best tool for a raw beginner.
 Download Ardour here and start familiarizing yourself with its interface.
 Bonus: the website has a community thread where you can check out updates, answer questions, and more.

 Audacity is another free and open-source DAW that is extremely popular in schools due to its ease of use.
 There has been a mixed reception among the community, but for basic audio editing, it’ll do the job.
 Download it here and give it a whirl.

 Used for cinematic visual effects and motion, After Effects has the features necessary for making motion graphics and special effects, which is kind of the core of video animation.